A New Yoga Experience!

-Flying Yoga uses a low hung fabric hammock to support your weight while doing various yoga poses.
-The way the hammock supports your weight is what makes flying yoga so innovative from other forms of yoga.
-For example, participants can lift their leg into the sling while they rock back and forth, losing up the hip joints.
-You will build strength, flexibility, and release compression from the body through stretching, inversions, and core work.
+Flying Yoga (aerial yoga) uses a low hung fabric hammock to support your weight while practicing yoga poses.
+Build strength, flexibility, and release compression from the body through stretching, inversions, and core work.

 FREQUENTLY ASKED QUESTIONS

-Flying Yoga is a unique class blending yoga and aerial work that revolves around counteracting gravity.
-This practice uses a soft silk hammock to lift you off the ground and at the same time allowing for yoga poses.
-By relieving compression due to the pull of gravity while on the ground, the spine is elongated and the shoulders straightened.
-The few inches of suspension in the air releases tension on the bones and muscles, increasing flexibility.
-Poses are practiced in and around the fabric.
+Flying Yoga blends yoga and aerial work that revolves around counteracting gravity.
+This practice uses a soft silk hammock to lift you off the ground while practicing yoga poses.
+Relive compression, elongate the spine, and straighten shoulders during your flying yoga practice.
+Suspension in the air releases tension on the bones and muscles, increasing flexibility.
 Each hammock supports up to 2,000 pounds.

 - Improve posture through spinal decompression